totvslabs/pyCarol/tutorial/chapters/ch8_appendix/README.md

 In `<docker name>` you need to call the same name defined in the build process.

-Here we use the `.env` file that simulates the injection of enviroment variables.
+Here we use the `.env` file that simulates the injection of environment variables.

 In the real scenario this process happens when we Run a process in a Carol app.